Thai election panel wants opposition party dissolved over loans from leader

 BANGKOK (Reuters) - Thailand’s election panel asked the Constitutional Court on Wednesday to dissolve the opposition Future Forward Party, accusing it of infringing laws governing political parties by accepting multimillion-dollar loans from its leader.

-Thanathorn Juangroongruangkit, 41, has emerged as the most outspoken opponent of the government headed by former junta leader Prayuth Chan-ocha after the party he helped found came a surprise third in an election in March.
+Thanathorn Juangroongruangkit, 41, has emerged as the most outspoken opponent of the government headed by former junta leader Prayuth Chan-ocha after the party he helped found came a surprise third in an election in March and has since emerged as the most vocal challenge to the government.

-“The loan to the Future Forward Party from Mr. Thanathorn Juangroongruangkit...violates article 72 of political party legislation,” the Election Commission said in a statement.
+“The loan to the Future Forward Party from Mr. Thanathorn Juangroongruangkit... violates article 72 of political party legislation,” the Election Commission said in a statement.

 It was referring to a clause that forbids acceptance of money, assets, or interests from questionable sources.